 There are solid and variegated varieties.

 Pothos or Devils Ivy also thrives on neglect and is tough to kill.

 Pothos does well in low light conditions and it easy to propagate as well.
 See the little bitty pot I have this lush plant in?

-Pinch back regularly to keep the plant looking fuller at top, it has a tendency to get leggy.
+Pinch back regularly to keep the plant fuller at top, it does have a tendency to get leggy.

 The next powerhouse for removing toxins in the air is the Peace Lily